AlaskaAirlines/auro-accordion/docs/partials/description.md

-`<auro-accordian>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of toggling the visibility of large content section by clicking on a smaller trigger element.
+`<auro-accordion>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of toggling the visibility of large content section by clicking on a smaller trigger element.